Aliases for STEAP4 Gene

 GeneCards Summary for STEAP4 Gene

 STEAP4 (STEAP4 Metalloreductase) is a Protein Coding gene.
-GO annotations related to this gene include phosphogluconate dehydrogenase (decarboxylating) activity and ferric-chelate reductase (NADPH) activity.
-An important paralog of this gene is STEAP1.
+Diseases associated with STEAP4 include Hepatocellular Carcinoma and Arthritis.
+Among its related pathways are Copper homeostasis.
+Gene Ontology (GO) annotations related to this gene include phosphogluconate dehydrogenase (decarboxylating) activity and ferric-chelate reductase (NADPH) activity.
+An important paralog of this gene is STEAP2.

-Metalloreductase that has the ability to reduce both Fe(3+) to Fe(2+) and Cu(2+) to Cu(1+).
-Uses NAD(+) as acceptor.
+Integral membrane protein that functions as NADPH-dependent ferric-chelate reductase, using NADPH from one side of the membrane to reduce a Fe(3+) chelate that is bound on the other side of the membrane.
+Mediates sequential transmembrane electron transfer from NADPH to FAD and onto heme, and finally to the Fe(3+) chelate (PubMed:30337524).
+Can also reduce Cu(2+) to Cu(1+) (By similarity).
 Plays a role in systemic metabolic homeostasis, integrating inflammatory and metabolic responses (By similarity).
-Associated with obesity and insulin-resistance.
-Involved in inflammatory arthritis, through the regulation of inflammatory cytokines.
-Inhibits anchorage-independent cell proliferation.
+Associated with obesity and insulin-resistance (PubMed:18430367, PubMed:18381574).
+Involved in inflammatory arthritis, through the regulation of inflammatory cytokines (PubMed:19660107).
+Inhibits anchorage-independent cell proliferation (PubMed:19787193).